Travel Reimbursement for Specialty Care

 - Local government per diem rate for lodging

-Note: You can choose any mode of transportation you want, but you’ll only be reimbursed up to the most cost effective amount to the government.
-Please call your Prime Travel Office before purchasing airfare or traveling more than 400 miles one-way.
-If you don't, you may incur unnecessary out-of-pocket expenses that can’t be reimbursed.
+Note: You can choose any mode of transportation you desire, but you will only be reimbursed up to the most cost effective amount to the government.
+Call your Prime Travel Office before buying airfare or traveling more than 400 miles one-way.
+If you don’t, you may incur unnecessary out-of-pocket expenses TRICARE can’t reimburse.

-You can get reimbursed for the actual costs of lodging and meals up to the government per diem rate for the area where you’re traveling:
+TRICARE can reimburse you for the actual costs of lodging and meals.
+This up to the government per diem rate for the zip code of your specialty care provider’s office.

-- Meals include taxes and tips, but excludes alcoholic beverages
+- Meal allowance includes taxes and reasonable tips, but excludes alcoholic beverages.
+Itemized receipts are required.

 Step 3: Submit Your Travel Documents

-For travel forms and instructions, visit the Prime Travel Reimbursment Instructions page.
+For you travel forms and instructions, visit the Prime Travel Reimbursment Instructions page.